-When you have done all that – then click Authorize API, and you will get this screen.
+When you have done all that, click Authorize API.

 The first time you use this, you need to click on the button Exchange authorization code for tokens.
-What we want to use later in the Airbyte setup is the Refresh token.
+We want to use the Refresh token later in the Airbyte setup.
 First, we will set up BigQuery.

 Set up Google BigQuery

-Create a BigQuery dataset and generate a credentials JSON file required to configure Airbyte.
-Login to your GCP account and go to BigQuery.
+Create a BigQuery dataset and generate a credentials JSON file, which is required to configure Airbyte.
+Log into your GCP account and go to BigQuery.

 Select Create a Dataset and give and add the required information.

 Next, go to the Service Account page and Create a new Service account.
 Enter the required information.
 Grant the service account the BigQuery Data Owner role.